-Tai Chi is an art of moving mediation and soft self defense.
+Tai Chi is an art of moving mediTation and soft self defense.

 Ti Fang: Tai Chi’s Secret Uprooting Skill